nitros12/blog_/content/writing-a-discord-library-using-polysemy.md

 draft = false
 +++

+Recently I've migrated my [discord library](https://github.com/nitros12/calamity) from mtl/transformers to [polysemy](https://github.com/isovector/polysemy) after reading as many blog posts as I could find on it.
+My main reasons for wanting to migrate were escaping from having to write newtypes and all N instances every time I had a more than one effect in my stack, and how little boilerplate polysemy requires to write new effects.

-Recently I've rewritten my [discord library](https://github.com/nitros12/calamity) to use [polysemy](https://github.com/isovector/polysemy) instead of mtl/transformers, in this[^fn:1] and some upcoming blog post I'll be writing about the challenges I faced and solved[^fn:2] while going about the conversion.
+In this[^fn:1] and some upcoming blog post I'll be writing about the challenges I faced and solved[^fn:2] while going about the conversion.

 ## Logging {#logging}